 Whether the materials are being installed as flooring, a decorative backsplash, or a shower or bath surround, the types of tile for your bathroom remodel in Alachua County are among the most important elements to consider.
-The choices you make now will impact the function of the bathroom, maintenance requirements, and upkeep costs for years to come.
+The choices you make now will impact the function of the bathroom, if it remains trendy, maintenance requirements, and upkeep costs for years to come.

 Selecting Types of Tile for Your Bathroom

 Tile comes in numerous different materials, shapes, and sizes, giving you nearly limitless options for your bathroom renovation.
 With so many choices to sift through, narrowing down the perfect fit for your project can seem challenging.
 Here are a few steps for evaluating what types of tile flooring to use:

 1. Identifying Budget and Goals